pinax/pinax-theme-bootstrap/README.rst

 Roadmap
 -------

-The 2.2.x line of `pinax-theme-bootstrap` will be the last to support Pinax 0.9 projects.
-We will soon release a 3.x line that will break backwards compatibility but fully support Pinax 1.0 projects.
-This will break our versioning strategy of indicating which version of Bootstrap media is included, so we'll indicate that in the release notes in the future.
+The 2.x line of `pinax-theme-bootstrap` with support for Pinax 0.9 will soon be phased out of major updates.
+We will be releasing a 3.x line that will break backwards compatibility but fully support Pinax 1.0 projects.
+This is a change towards a more semantic versioning strategy in lieu of merely indicating which version of Bootstrap media is included.

 License & Attribution